NachtsternBuild/fastboot-assistant/docs/README.md

-# Docs
+# APT Package
-- Location of the Website and the Documentation for the fastboot-assistant
+- This is a test to use GH Pages for publishing the fastboot-assistant as Server for APT